Cubie87/cubie87.github.io/posts/2022-ciscoWAP/ciscoConfig.md

 # Configuring a Cisco AP

 This assumes that you have an autonomous Cisco AP with no previous configuration.
 I'm using a 3702i AP.
+If you'd like to flash the AP, please check the post [here](ciscoFlash.md)

 The AP's current IP can be found through the DHCP server on your router.